 This "Morris chair", with its ultra-simple lines, was introduced at a time when Rococo Revival and other ultra-fancy Victorian styles were all the rage.
 It's a stark contrast that comes into focus when looking at overall design trends and transitions of the era.

 It’s also ironic that the simplicity of the Morris Chair led to it being mass produced in the way that its inventor so disliked.
-Nevertheless, the popularity of this comfortable style did bring the Arts and Crafts movement to the masses, and inspired other craftsmen to follow his lead.
-Art Nouveau, the Aesthetic Movement, and Craftsman/Mission styling are all styles relating to the Arts and Crafts movement, in fact.
+Nevertheless, the popularity of this comfortable style did bring the Arts and Crafts movement to the masses and inspired other craftsmen to follow his lead.
+In fact, Art Nouveau, the Aesthetic Movement, and Craftsman/Mission styling are all styles relating to the Arts and Crafts movement.